 The Pixel lensing technique studies the gravitational microlensing of unresolved stars (Ansari et al. 1997).
 In a dense field of stars, many of them contribute to each pixel.
-However, if one unresolved star is sufficiently magnified, the increase of the total flux will be large enough to be detected.
-Therefore, instead of monitoring individual stars as in classical microlensing, one follows the luminosity intensity of each pixel in the image.
-When a significative (above the background and the pixel noise) photon number excess repeatedly occurs, it is attributed to an ongoing microlensing event if the pixel luminosity curve follows (as a function of time) a Paczynski like curve (Paczynski 1996).
+However, 1993) can give valuable information to probe the nature of if one unresolved star is sufficiently magnified, the increase of the total flux will be large enough to be detected.
+Therefore, instead of monitoring individual stars as in classical microlens-SMC (Large and Small Magellanic Clouds) (Alcock et al. ing, one follows the luminosity intensity of each pixel in the 1993; Aubourg et al. 1993) and also address the question of image.
+When a significative (above the background and the the fraction of halo dark matter in the form of MACHOs in pixel noise) photon number excess repeatedly occurs, it is attributed to an ongoing microlensing event if the pixel luminosity curve follows (as a function of time) a Paczynski like curve (Paczynski 1996).